Emily-Keymon/Climate-Analysis/README.md

 * Python - Pandas, Numpy, Matplotlib, SQLAlchemy
 ## Tasks
 ### Climate analysis
-1. Define the SQLAlchemy environment and establish a connection to the SQLite database.
+1. Connected to sqlite database using SQLAlchemy create_engine.
-2. Automap the database, reflect the tables as classes, and create a session.
+2. Used SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
 ### Precipitation analysis
 1. Designed a query to retrieve the last 12 months of precipitation data.
 2. Query precipitation data for dates within that range and sort records from oldest to newest.